crate/cratedb-guide/docs/performance/optimization.rst

 Batch operations
 ================

+If you need to perform lots of UPDATEs or expensive INSERTs from SELECT, consider exploring different settings for the  `overload protection`_ or `thread pool sizing`_ which can be used to fine tune the performance for these operations.

-If you need to perform lots of UPDATEs or expensive INSERTs from SELECT, instead of doing them all in one go, adopt a batch approach where the operations are done on groups of records each time.
+Otherwise, if you only need to run it once and performance is not critical, consider using small batches instead, where the operations are done on groups of records each time.

 So for instance instead of doing: